teamleadercrm/api/GUIDELINES.md

 #### When to use `null` in properties

-1. When you want to unassign the value of that property.
+1. When you want to update a property and unassign it's value.
 2. If the property is optional and you are creating it you might want to use `null` to avoid the `if`s burden.

 #### When not to use `null` in properties